dos1/flow3r-firmware/docs/badge/bl00mbox.rst

     A special case is the channel mixer (an [input] signal) which only fakes being a bl00mbox signal and can accept multiple outputs.

-Let's play around with that a bit more and create some fresh unbothered buds:
+Let's play around with that a bit more and create some fresh unbothered plugins:

 .. code-block:: pycon